DJ - LEE MILLER

 Be yourself, we all have a different taste within each style, Uptempo, Mid Tempo etc so be yourself.
 Don’t go out and spend £100’s on the Big Guns everyone else has.
 Don’t get me wrong, you need one or two in your box, along with some classics and your sound.
 Don’t play for yourself, the dancefloor should look like a swarm of cool smart dancing ants, but believe me that does not happen all the time.
 If you play something “new” to the crowd, don’t expect it to work straight away.

-Can you tell us 10 all time favourite tracks and 10 current playlist favourites.
+Can you tell us 10 all time favourite tracks.